 The Company opts for quality over quantity.
-At the time of writing this report, Accelerant Holding (comprising of Accelerant Agency Limited and AIE) has refused around €6 billion of GWP which did not fit the Company's appetite.
+At the time of writing this report, Accelerant Holding (comprising of Accelerant Agency Limited and AIE) has refused approximately € 6 billion (the Group as a whole 10 billion) of GWP which did not fit the Company's appetite.